bm4cs/bencode.io/content/posts/2025-05-29-clean-architecture.md

 - Create a `Wintermute.Infrastructure` class library.
 The **Infrastructure Layer**, as one of two bottom layers (outer layers of the onion), can leverge the **Application** and **Domain** layers.
 Add a project reference to `Wintermute.Application`.
 - Like the **Application Layer**, will take care of dependency injection concerns that relate to infrastructure.
 Add a top level `DependencyInjection.cs`.
 Using `Microsoft.Extensions.DependencyInjection`, in addition to defining the  `this IServiceCollection services` extension method, at this layer will want to bind in externally defined configuration via `IConfiguration`.
 Not a base class library, add a NuGet package for `Microsoft.Extensions.Configuration.Abstractions`.
+- [Wintermute.Infrastructure/ApplicationDbContext.cs](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/ApplicationDbContext.cs) the specific `DbContext` implementation already satisfies the `IUnitOfWork` contract out of the box, and can literally be injected as the `IUnitOfWork` implementation `services.AddScoped<IUnitOfWork>(sp => sp.GetRequiredService<ApplicationDbContext>());`
+- Dapper by default doesn't know how to encode `DateOnly` types, a [DateOnlyTypeHandler](https://github.com/bm4cs/PragmaticCleanArchitecture/blob/master/source/Bookify/src/Bookify.Infrastructure/Data/DateOnlyTypeHandler.cs) Dapper `TypeHandler` is used.
+Finally Dapper knows about it at bootstrapping time (for example during DI setup) `SqlMapper.AddTypeHandler(new DateOnlyTypeHandler());`
 -